spotDL/spotify-downloader/README.md

 For example

-- We want to download `Hello by Adele`, `The Nights by Avicci` and `21 Guns by Green Day` just using a single command.
+- We want to download `Fade by Alan Walker`, `Sky High by Elektromania` and `Fire by Elektromania` just using a single command.

-Let's suppose, we have the Spotify link for only `Hello by Adele` and `21 Guns by Green Day`.
+Let's suppose, we have the Spotify link for only `Fade by Alan Walker` and `Fire by Elektromania`.

 No problem!